trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_0.md

 Coding in the infinity pool on a tropical island, gentle breeze, bottomless mojitos, traveling all the time - there is no shortage of digital nomad cliches on social media.

-I've been working remotely for well over a decade, and I could flood Instagram with some [https://www.trinitytakei.io/blog/the_instagram_test/](cool images I snapped during the years myself).
+I've been working remotely for well over a decade, and I could flood Instagram with some [cool images I snapped during the years myself](https://www.trinitytakei.io/blog/the_instagram_test/).

 However, working remotely can be difficult every now and then.
 Loneliness, impostor syndrome, stress, lack of motivation, 'wtf I am doing’ days, chasing clients, feast or famine, or burnout are all too real.